Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 Historical Significance Rating: 9/10

-Photo Opportunties Rating: 8/10
+Photo Opportunties Rating: 9/10

-This unassuming building was the former slave and servants quarters for a string of wealthy merchants in town.
+This unassuming building was the former slave house and servants quarters for a string of wealthy merchants in town.
 From the street it looks small and unremarkable.

-As you walk through the doors you’ll have to imagine that this little structure housed upwards of 20-25 people.
+As you walk through the doors you’ll have to imagine that this little structure housed upwards of 10-15 people.
 The staff there is happy to give you a quick primer on how the slaves worked, lived, loved and played in such tight housing conditions.

 It is one of the best preserved former slave quarters in the Caribbean and while they don’t have any slavery artifacts, they do have some interesting historical items not found anywhere else on island – old letters, maps and bric-a-brac from the island’s history.